How Do ADHD Doctors Titrate Medication?

 One study found that waiting several weeks between dosage changes allowed sufficient time for all of the benefits of medication to emerge2.
 Stimulant medications work immediately; they don’t need to build up in the body to have maximum effect.
 However, it can take several days or weeks to get an accurate read on how it’s impacting behavior or functioning.
 Nonstimulant medications that treat ADHD take from two to six weeks to reach full effectiveness, so the titration process is much longer.

 Before prescribing any ADHD medication, a physician should explain its potential adverse side effects.
 Patients should ask the pharmacist any lingering questions.

 - Medication rebound

-Rare, more serious side effects include heart problems, psychotic or manic symptoms, seizures, eyesight changes, or circulation problems.
+Rare, more serious side effects include heart problems, delusions or manic symptoms, seizures, eyesight changes, or circulation problems.

 The patient should track and log mild side effects to share at forthcoming doctors’ visits.
 Severe side effects should be reported immediately.
 They may be an adverse reaction that requires taking a different medication or titrating medication dosage down.

 Some side effects improve with time, so it’s important not to change the dose too quickly.
 Everyone gets headaches, or isn’t hungry occasionally.
 Taking time between dosage adjustments lets patients assess if that weird feeling is really a result of medication, or just a poor night’s sleep.